Online English learning Courses

 apparent motion; apparent movement; motion; movement

-the cinema relies on apparent motion / the succession of flashing lights gave an illusion of movement
+the succession of flashing lights gave an illusion of movement

 Hypernyms ("movement" is a kind of...):